Nianze/nianze.github.io/content/post/2018/12/audio.md

 What would it sound like if trading market data speaks?
 <!--more-->

+#### A little background

+This little project tries to do one thing for fun: to transform the trading market history data into some sords of sound.

+The techniques involve some basic use of web audio API and D3.js.
+All the ticker names are collected from [dumb stock api](https://dumbstockapi.com/), while all the trading history data comes from [ALPHA VANTAGE](https://www.alphavantage.co/).
+Since support for web audio API is different by different browsers, it is highly suggested to try this demo with Chrome.

 <div>
     <link rel="stylesheet" type="text/css" href="/css/trading-audio/techan.css" />
     <link rel="stylesheet" type="text/css" href="/css/trading-audio/awesomplete.css" />